eagle-io/docs/source/faq/index.rst

 - Create/update/merge parameters automatically as programs change
 - Synchronize device clock with timezone and daylight savings support

+.. only:: not latex

+	|

 Can I connect to my data logger using 3rd party software?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes!
 You can enable *Remote Access* to your data logger at any time.
 An Internet address and Port will be allocated to allow you to immediately connect via TCP/IP.
 You can specify a session timeout and restrict access based on IP Address or allow connections from anywhere.
 Want to use LoggerNet or other tools for your low level operations - no problem.
 See :ref:`Data Source <node-configuration-datasource-datalogger>` configuration for full details.

+.. only:: not latex

+	|

 Files
 -----